codurance/site/src/_posts/2020-04-28-terraform-with-multiple-environments.md

 I actually like having together the values that change per environment, so it easy to see what changes between environment, but it does create far more noise within the file.

 As I said, at that point workspaces were not recommended for multiple environments.
-You have to be quite aware on when to do `terraform workspace select`, or better only do it through your ci, so you don't make any mistake.
+You have to be quite aware on when to do `terraform workspace select`, or better only do it through your CI, so you don't make any mistake.

 # The second way - Multiple accounts, single workspace